310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
 That may be true.
-I made sure that the script was with me this time, just like I have been doing for all my broadcasts since then.
+I made sure that the script was with me this time, just like I have been doing for all broadcasts since then.
 {% endbubble %}

 {% bubble Makoto %}